On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 Understanding the Chow ring of irreducible holomorphic symplectic varieties is a problem of considerable interest.
 In the case of a smooth projective $K3$ surface $X$, an essential role in approaching the cycle structure is played by a distinguished zero-cycle $c_X$, first noted and studied in \cite{BV}.
 The cycle $c_X$ has degree one and is the Chow class of any point lying on a rational curve in $X$.
 The intersection of any two divisors is a multiple of $c_X$, while the second Chern class of the tangent bundle satisfies

 In higher dimensions, it is natural to consider moduli spaces of stable sheaves on $K3$ surfaces.
 For a smooth projective $K3$ surface $X$, we let $v \in H^{\star} (X, \, \mathbb Z)$ be a primitive Mukai vector, and let $\M$ be the moduli space of stable sheaves over $X$ with Mukai vector $v$, relative to a $v$-generic polarization.
 We note nevertheless that all statements in this text apply more broadly to moduli spaces of Bridgeland-stable sheaf complexes with respect to a $v$-generic stability condition $\sigma$.
-The moduli space $\M$ is a smooth projective irreducible holomorphic symplectic variety of dimension
+The moduli space $\M$ is a smooth projective irreducible holomorphic symplectic variety (cf. \cite{huybrechts2}, Section 10.2 and the essential references therein) of dimension

 admitting a quasi-universal sheaf To keep the exposition simple we assume in fact that $\M$ is a fine moduli space, so $\f$ is a universal object.
 The restriction is not essential, as we later explain.
 We denote the two projections by $\pi: \M \times X \to \M$ and $\rho: \M \times X \to X.$